The Best Outdoor Adventure Clothes and Gear for Anyone Traveling to a National Park

 Clothes: Marmot Eclipse Rain Jacket

 When you're visiting a national park, it's not a question of if it's going to rain, but when.
 Don't cancel your plans because you aren't prepared—just pack this Marmot jacket that will definitely keep you dry.
-It's surprisingly eco-friendly thanks to the fabric made from up-cycled yarns, so you can spend time in nature knowing you're taking care of it, too.
+This must-have piece of adventure clothing is surprisingly eco-friendly, too, thanks to the fabric made from up-cycled yarns, so you can spend time in nature knowing you're taking care of it.
 (Stock up on this waterproof running gear if you plan to log some miles while you're traveling.)

 Gear: Coast HX5R Rechargeable Pocket Flashlight